 How to Practice Sahaj Samadhi Meditation

-As I mentioned above, Sahaj Samadhi meditation makes use of beej mantra as the anchor of meditation.
-This is very different from other forms meditation techniques such as vipassana (insight meditation) where breath is used as the anchor.
+As I mentioned above, Sahaj Samadhi meditation makes use of beej mantra as the anchor.
+This is very different from other techniques such as vipassana (insight meditation) where breath is used as the anchor.

-You can practice Sahaj Samadhi meditation by sitting in sukhasana (easy pose), close your eyes and slowly repeat the mantra over and over again in your mind.
+You can practice Sahaj Samadhi meditation by sitting in sukhasana (easy pose), closing your eyes and slowly repeating the mantra over and over again in your mind.
 While in the process, your mind will often wander to random thoughts.

 In that case, gently bring your awareness back to the mantra and continue.
 For more information on Sahaj Samadhi meditation, you can visit the Art of Living Foundation website.

-Practicing Sahaj Samadhi meditation allows the mind to easily transcend from the turbulent state (at the surface of the conscious mind) to the infinite depths of the subconscious, which is believed to the center of creative intelligence and unlimited joy.
+Practising Sahaj Samadhi meditation allows the mind to easily transcend from the turbulent state (at the surface of the conscious mind) to the infinite depths of the subconscious, which is believed to be the centre of creative intelligence and unlimited joy.